amira-1manai/Gameworld/README.md

 ## Overview

-The Olympic Games Management System is a C++ application designed to simulate and manage various aspects of the Olympic Games.
-This project aims to provide functionalities for tracking events, athletes, medals, and schedules, enhancing the overall experience of managing the Olympics.
+The Olympic Games Management System is a C++ application designed to simulate and manage various aspects of the Olympic Games. 🏅 This project aims to provide functionalities for tracking events 🏆, athletes 🏃‍♂️, medals 🥇🥈🥉, and schedules 📅, enhancing the overall experience of managing the Olympics. 🌍🎉

 ## Features